 Aside from your luggage, it’s so important to have a carry on bag you bring on the boat with you.
 It might be a few hours before you get your luggage so you want to make sure you have everything you need to have all the fun you want to have when you get on.
 Usually, the first thing we do when we get on a cruise ship is to get something to eat.
 Try to find the less popular areas (besides the main eating area) since most people on the ship have the same idea.
 Be sure to bring a bathing suit and flip flops if you plan on going straight to the pool.

 Besides your typical tropical vacation needs, a cruise can have some unexpected attire requirements.
-You will want to have some nicer items to wear to dinner and on most cruises there is formal night.
+You will want to have some nicer items to wear to dinner and on most cruises, there is a formal night.
 I also bring a light jacket since evenings can be windy.
 Plus close-toed shoes since some of the sports areas (like the rock climbing wall) require it.
+If you want more specifics on what to wear on a cruise then read my post where I share my cruise style

 This section is super important and for some reason, I get the most paranoid about forgetting one of the items in this section.
 It’s great to have a camera but if it runs out of battery it’s no longer useful.
 Make sure to pack your chargers and extra batteries.
 Also, a lot of cruise lines don’t allow surge protectors but a multi-outlet plug can sometimes be ok (see the links below for what I bring).
 Make sure to check with your cruise line ahead of time to make sure you have the proper items so it doesn’t get confiscated.